Extending the Joint Probability Method to Compound Flooding: Transition Zone Delineation, Flood Depth Attribution, and Design Event Selection: Extended JPM Framework for Compound Flooding

-We extend the JPM theory to regional compound flooding—riverine, pluvial, and storm surge—from both tropical and non-tropical storms.
-The likelihood of a maximum compound flood depth, $\eta_{\max}$, follows from regional flood-depth responses---tropical cyclone and non-tropical---weighted by the probability of the storm and hydrologic characteristics governing the surge, pluvial, and fluvial flood mechanisms (see Fig. \ref{fig:1}).
-This extension proceeds in three steps: defining the annual risk formulation that combines tropical and non-tropical events (Eqs. \ref{eq:pA}-\ref{eq:peta}), establishing that the flood response models are integrated over the probability distribution of the JPM variables (Eqs. \ref{eq:pTC}-\ref{eq:pNT}), and finally extending the JPM storm variables to include rainfall and hydrologic drivers with an explicit probabilistic structure (Eqs. \ref{eq:TC_chararacteristics}-\ref{eq:p_swsq}).
+We extend the JPM to regional compound flooding---riverine, pluvial, and storm surge---from both tropical and non-tropical storms.
+The framework consists of defining the compound flood-depth probability distribution (Section \ref{sec:theory_depths}), which in turn provides the foundation for a probabilistic characterization of compound flooding (Section \ref{sec:theory_characterization}).
+The extension of the JPM to compound flood-depth frequency in Section \ref{sec:theory_depths} proceeds in three steps (see Fig. \ref{fig:1}): defining the annual flood depth distribution that combines tropical and non-tropical events (Eqs. \ref{eq:pA}-\ref{eq:peta}), establishing that the flood response models are integrated over the probability distributions of the JPM variables (Eqs. \ref{eq:pTC}-\ref{eq:pNT}), and finally extending the JPM storm variables to include rainfall and hydrologic drivers with an explicit probabilistic structure (Eqs. \ref{eq:TC_chararacteristics}-\ref{eq:p_swsq}).
+The resulting compound flood-depth probability distribution then forms the basis for the probabilistic characterization of compound flooding in Section \ref{sec:theory_characterization}, consisting of CFTZ delineation, flood-depth attribution, and response-based design storm selection.